-- 1.1 THAT the Audit Committee notes that there have not been any allegations of whistle blowing reported through the Whistle Blowing Policy (SO 2/20) and there have not been any requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2015. - 1.2 THAT the Audit Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Data Protection Policy 1998 Standing Order 2/16 (attached as Appendix 2).
-The attached Standing Orders are aligned to this year's report (albeit, SO 2/20 requires a minor update to reflect recent Governance changes within WMFRA personnel e.g. the Clerk and Monitoring Officer roles).
+- 1.1 THAT the Audit Committee notes that there has been One allegation of whistle blowing reported through the Whistle Blowing Policy (SO 2/20) and this matter reached a satisfactory conclusion to all parties involved.
+There have not been any requests to enact the Regulation of Investigatory Powers Act 2000 in West Midlands Fire Service in the last year up to 31 March 2016. - 1.2 THAT the Audit Committee notes the content of the Whistle Blowing Standing Order 2/20 (attached as Appendix 1) and the Data Protection Policy 1998 Standing Order 2/16 (attached as Appendix 2).